Kudaes/rust_tips_and_tricks/README.md

 ```
 This is just an example, but you can use it almost everywhere you have a sensitive string literal.

-Just remember to set the environment variable LITCRYPT_ENCRYPT_KEY before compiling your code:
+By default, `litcrypt2` will randomly generate an encryption key during compilation.
+In case that you want to use a specific value as your encryption key, remember to set the environment variable LITCRYPT_ENCRYPT_KEY before compiling your code:
 ```
  set LITCRYPT_ENCRYPT_KEY="yoursupersecretkey"
  ```